 2) Climate and Energy

-Application deadline: Please check back later regarding Summer 2018 internships.
+Application deadline: Please check back later regarding Summer/Fall 2018 internships.

 The Climate and Energy intern works closely with the Program Directors for our Climate and Energy and Climate Policy and Finance programs.
 The Climate and Energy program focuses on facilitating an energy transition away from fossil fuels, such as coal, oil and gas, to a system largely based on renewable energies, such as wind and solar.
 The Climate Policy and Finance program analyses and monitors the emerging global climate finance architecture, particularly public climate funds, and helps coordinate civil society participation and input into the new Green Climate Fund (GCF) with a focus on ensuring that climate financing is fully gender-responsive.

 This internship is well suited for students interested in energy and the environment, with a focus on just energy transitions and sustainable, economic development - particularly in the global south and in underrepresented communities.
 Applicants should be self-motivated and independent workers.